VenturingForth/tome/README.md

 ### Updates to this README
 This README should be updated with every pull request, even if it is only a minor update, until it is production ready.

+## Issue Updates
+**7/4/2025:** Add README to the solution and rename project files with Tome prefix.